Kenovy/Kickstarter-analysis/README.md

 What the analysis shows us is that although we have a higher percentage of successful campaigns, we have a similar trend between successful and unsuccessful campaigns but in differente opposite, which suggests that we need to reconsider the goal pledged for these campaigns, specfically over the last Q4 of the year.

 *- What are some limitations of this dataset?*
+I think the only limitation of this dataset was that the category and sucategory were in a single column, but it was fixed easily using the "Text to Column" function within excel.
 *- What are some other possible tables and/or graphs that we could create?*

 **Theater Outcomes by Launch** Clustered column could be an additional option to use.